 - By mail (please include your name, address, contact information and as much detail about your complaint as possible):

 Federal Communications Commission

 445 12th Street, S.W.

-- the name, address, and telephone number (if known) of the company or companies involved in your complaint; and
+- The name, address, and telephone number (if known) of the company or companies involved in your complaint.

 For information about hearing aid compatible wireless telephones, see the FCC’s consumer guide.
-For information about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC’s Disability Rights Office website.
-Finally, for information about other telecommunications issues, visit the FCC’s Consumer & Governmental Affairs Bureau website, or contact the FCC’s Consumer Center using the information provided for filing a complaint.
+For more information about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC's Disability Rights Office website.